 There are many variations on this simple format.
-The ScrumMaster can facilitate this meeting by asking everyone to just shout out ideas.
+The ScrumMaster can facilitate this sprint retrospective meeting by asking everyone to just shout out ideas during the scrum.
 The ScrumMaster can go around the room asking each person to identify any one thing to start, stop or continue.
-Or, for example, the ScrumMaster can tell everyone to focus on identifying something to stop this time because not much attention has been paid to things to stop in recent retrospectives.
+Or, for example, he or she can tell everyone to focus on identifying something to stop this time because not much attention has been paid to things to stop in recent retrospectives.

 After an initial list of ideas has been brainstormed, teams will commonly vote on specific items to focus on during the coming sprint.
 At the end of the sprint, the next retrospective is often begun by reviewing the list of things selected for attention in the prior sprint retrospective.